oceanprotocol/docs/discover/faq.md

 <details>

-<summary>When I stake my Ocean tokens, do I need to restake them manually, or is it auto compound?</summary>
+<summary>When I stake my Ocean tokens, do I need to restake them manually, or is it auto-compound?</summary>

 They are not auto-compounded.